canonical/phone-docs/en/apps/html-5/tutorials-unit-testing.md

 ---
-title: "HTML5 Unit Testing"
+title: "HTML5 Tutorials - unit testing"
 ---

-# Writing unit tests for HTML5 apps
+# HTML5 Tutorials - unit testing

 In this tutorial you will learn how to write a unit test to strengthen the quality of your Ubuntu HTML5 application.
 It builds upon the HTML5 development